lemur114/lemur114/README.md

 <h3 align="left">Currently 💻 working 🛠️ on...</h3>

-<p align="left">🔭 Currently working on developing a library using Java and PostgreSQL. 📚💻 </p>
+<p align="left">🔭 Currently working on developing a backend application using Spring Boot 🌱, Docker 🐳, and PostgreSQL 🐘  </p>
 <p align="left"> 📜⭐ Also taking courses on LinkedIn Learning to expand my skills. 🎓</p>